-Eva Štrukelj is currently studying Clinical and Health Psychology at the University of Algarve in Portugal.
-Her main areas of interest are social psychology and health psychology.
-Regarding research, she is particularly curious about stigma and with it related topics.
+Eva Štrukelj recently graduated in Clinical and Health Psychology at the University of Algarve in Portugal.
+Her main areas of interest are health psychology and sexology.
+Regarding research, she is particularly curious about the various kinds of stigma associated with human sexuality.

 Leonhard currently is in his bachelor's studies in psychology and in statistics at the University of Vienna and a student assistant at the Educational Psychology department.